tornado-repositories/.github/profile/README.md

 ### Why preserve the Tornado Cash source code?

-In my work as a researcher and instructor at Johns Hopkins, I have made extensive use of the Tornado Cash and Tornado Nova source code to teach concepts related to cryptocurrency privacy and zero-knowledge technology.
+In my work as a researcher and instructor at Johns Hopkins, I've made extensive use of the Tornado Cash and Tornado Nova source code to teach concepts related to cryptocurrency privacy and zero-knowledge technology.
 The loss or decreased availability of this source code will be harmful to the scientific and technical communities.